hissinger/meeting_summary/README.md

-# Meeting Summary Service Example
+# 🧠 MCP-Based Meeting Summary Service Example

-This project is an AI-powered meeting summarization service using FastAPI and PostgreSQL.
-It supports generating summaries, extracting keywords, and identifying action items from transcribed meeting data via MCP-compatible tools.
+This project is a sample implementation of an AI-powered meeting summarization service using **MCP (Model Context Protocol)**.
+Built with FastAPI and PostgreSQL, it demonstrates how to define and invoke MCP-compatible tools to generate summaries, extract keywords, and identify action items from transcribed meeting data.

 ## 🚀 Features